 You can take 3 more servings of kratom and grapefruit juice throughout the day to minimize withdrawal symptoms, just make sure you always take it on an empty stomach (at least 3 hours after meals).

-Before bed on an empty stomach, take 2-4 Calm Support pills.
+Before bed on an empty stomach, take the Opiate Withdrawal Supplement.

-Days 5-7: Continue to take Calm Support, and reduce your kratom intake to only two 9-10 gram servings per day instead of four.
+Days 5-7: Continue to take the Opiate Withdrawal Supplement, and reduce your kratom intake to only two 9-10 gram servings per day instead of four.

 The hardest part of the withdrawal is usually over by the beginning of Day 5, and this will also help prevent you from going through mild kratom withdrawal.

 Days 8-30: Discontinue kratom.
-Continue to take Calm Support, but take 3-6 pills at a time three times a day.
-It will help restore your brain chemistry to it’s pre-opiate addiction state, and it will also promote a positive mood, increased energy, calming of the nerves, enhanced digestion and appetite, and better sleep.
+Continue to take the Opiate Withdrawal Supplement.
+It will help restore your brain chemistry to its pre-opiate addiction state, and it will also promote a positive mood, increased energy, calming of the nerves, enhanced digestion and appetite, and better sleep.

 Step 4: Stay Clean!